-CASP: exam details and process
+CASP+: exam details and process [2022 update]

-How many questions are in the CASP?
 How long do you have to complete the exam?

 What is the format of the exam?

 Where do I take the exam?
-How often are the exams scheduled?

-The exam is taken at a Pearson VUE testing center.
-With this link you can find a testing center near you.
-The CASP exam can be scheduled by creating an account and logging in here.
-The full process to register your exam is as follows:
+You may take this CompTIA certification exam through OnVUE online proctoring or in-person at a Pearson VUE testing center.
+The CASP+ exam can be scheduled by creating an account and logging in here.
+The full process to register for this exam is as follows:

 - Purchase an exam voucher